mernen/completion-ruby/README.markdown

 ## Usage

-Save the completion files somewhere and add the following line to your `~/.bashrc`:
+Save the completion files somewhere (in the same directory) and add the following line to your `~/.bashrc` or `~/.profile`:

     . /path/to/completion-ruby-all

+The `completion-ruby-all` script loads all the completions it finds, but only for the commands you appear to have installed.
 Alternatively, you can just save the specific scripts you wish, and source them individually.

+These scripts have a slight dependency on `bash-completion`.
+It should be part of pretty much any modern Linux distribution, and you can install it on OS X using [MacPorts][]:

+    sudo port install bash-completion

+It's a dependency of [Git][]'s completion too, so if you have that working already you should be fine.

 ## Why yet another completion script?